jacksingleton/hacker-slides/initial-slides.md

 ## The Basics

-- Seperate slides using '`---`' on a blank line
+- Separate slides using '`---`' on a blank line
 - Write github flavored markdown
 - Click 'Present' (top right) when you're ready to talk